Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 Both Javadoc and KDoc give documented declarations the highest priority among all other declarations with the same name.
 If no suitable context declaration with a matching name was found, the search proceeds to other declarations.

-This mechanism is widely used in the various libraries (e.g. Kotlinx) because of its visual consistency and simplicity.
+This mechanism is widely used in the various libraries (e.g., Kotlinx) because of its visual consistency and simplicity.

 Note that the K1 implementation doesn't prioritize the documented declaration itself, but only its components.
 See [this section](#inconsistency-with-context-declarations) for more details on this issue.